TDD (Test driven development)

 Furthermore, I focus on the user's perspective/the use case, as I mentioned earlier, which makes my tests less fragile.

-Why not Inside-Out?
+Why I don't like Inside-Out?

-Basically, as I mentioned earlier, inside-out makes me lose focus on the use case and may lead me to add tests that I don't need or that are meaningless.
+Basically, as I mentioned earlier, inside-out makes me lose focus on the use case and may lead me to add tests and code that I don't need or that are meaningless.
 Moreover, it makes the tests more fragile since I am coupled to the implementation, and at the same time, I have to maintain many more files.
 All of this harms the delivery.